urbanrotnik/scinote-api-v1-docs/source/includes/_tasks.md

-TEAM_ID | The ID of the team to retrieve projects from PROJECT_ID | The ID of the project to retrieve experiments from EXPERIMENT_ID | The ID of the experiment to retrieve tasks from TASK_ID | The ID of the task to retrieve User Task entities from
+TEAM_ID | The ID of the team to retrieve projects from PROJECT_ID | The ID of the project to retrieve experiments from EXPERIMENT_ID | The ID of the experiment to retrieve tasks from TASK_ID | The ID of the task to retrieve User Task relations from

-## Get a specific User Task entity from a specific Task
+## Get a specific User Task relation data from a specific Task

 ```shell
 curl "http://my-test.scinote.net/api/v1/teams/1/projects/1/experiments/1/tasks/1/user_tasks/1"